Help make biking safer and easier for more people

 There are many potential cycling routes between Wakefield Park and the central city, through Berhampore, Newtown and Mt Cook to Pukeahu National War Memorial Park or the Basin Reserve.

 Previous investigations and discussions over the last few years have shown a huge number of possibilities, each with advantages and disadvantages.

 In 2014, a Citizens’ Advisory Panel, and others, began assessing potential cycling facilities in Berhampore and Newtown.
 In 2017, the Our Town Newtown project also sought feedback on the future of Newtown.

 You can read more about the Citizens’ Advisory Panel and other historic work in the issues report.

 We expect this third and final stage of consultation to happen in early 2019.
-We’ll decide on a preferred option (the routes and broad style of street changes) following the feedback we get from the community between now and mid-December.
+Before then, we’ll consider all the feedback we received from the community and develop a recommended package of options (the routes and broad style of street changes).

 Sign up to get updates about this project emailed to you.